drinkataco/pi-k3s-ansible-playbook/README.md

 ### Deploying

-Install module requirements with `ansible-galaxy collection install -r requirements.yaml`
+1. Install ansible module requirements with `ansible-galaxy collection install -r requirements.yaml`
+1. Install python dependencies argcomplete / pyyaml

 You can then deploy your cluster using the following command